dfinity/sol-rpc-canister/README.md

 ## Supported methods

 The limitations described above imply that it is sometimes necessary to adapt a raw response from a Solana endpoint to increase the likelihood of nodes reaching consensus when querying that endpoint using [HTTPS outcalls](https://internetcomputer.org/https-outcalls).
-The table below summarizes the supported endpoints and the necessary changes (if any) made to the response.
+The table below summarizes the supported endpoints and the necessary changes (if any) made to the response indicated as follows:
+* :white_check_mark: no changes are made to the raw response (expected for JSON canonicalization).
+* :scissors: one or several fields are removed from the raw response.
+* :hammer_and_wrench: the raw response is more heavily transformed (e.g. rounding, subset, etc.).

    | Solana method                                                                                   | Support              | Known limitations                                                           |
    |-------------------------------------------------------------------------------------------------|----------------------|-----------------------------------------------------------------------------|